• Resources

 Seamless Integration with Other Systems

-Automated GRN systems can integrate with existing procurement, finance and inventory management software so that supply chains can ensure the continuity of data between purchase orders, invoices and goods received notes.
+Automated GRN systems can integrate with existing procurement, finance and inventory management software so that supply chains can ensure the continuity of data between purchase orders, invoices, and goods receipt notes.

 Real-time Inventory Updates